"From Alabama to Zion National Park"

 Registration Triggers and Deadlines:

 Registration required within 72 hours of establishing a residence or entering the state. §42-1-12(f).
 Visitors: registration required if in the state for 14 consecutive days, or for more than 30 days in calendar year. §42-1-12(e)(7).
-Per SOR office, residency & presence restrictions applying to visitors are those applying to you in your state of registry.
-Updated Aug 2022.
+Per SOR office, residency & presence restrictions DO NOT apply during the 14 day grace period.
+Updated Aug 2024.

 Residency/Presence and Other Restrictions:

-Registrants may not reside, loiter, or be employed within 1,000 ft. of child care facility, church, school, or “area where minors congregate” defined to “include all public & private parks & recreation facilities, playgrounds, skating rinks, neighborhood centers, gymnasiums, school bus stops, public libraries, & public & community swimming pools” §42-1-12(3).
+All persons required to register may not reside, loiter, or be employed within 1,000 ft. of child care facility, church, school, or “area where minors congregate” defined to “include all public & private parks & recreation facilities, playgrounds, skating rinks, neighborhood centers, gymnasiums, school bus stops, public libraries, & public & community swimming pools” §42-1-12(3).
 Certain employment restrictions apply. §§42-1-15 through 42-1-17.
 It is a misdemeanor to intentionally photograph a minor in Georgia without parental consent. §42-1-18.
+Persons deemed to be a “sexually dangerous predator” (level 3) are required to wear (and pay for) a GPS monitor for lifetime.
+Added Aug.
+2024 However, visitors are not “required to register.”
+Updated Aug.
+2024.

 Visiting Registrants once placed on state’s registry ARE NOT REMOVED. (per Rolfe Survey and confirmed by state registry office).